Prayer Time in Calgary, Canada

 ISNA (Islamic Society of North America): This group uses a 15-degree solar angle for both Fajr and Isha.
 That means Fajr begins when the sun is 15 degrees below the horizon in the morning, and Isha starts when the sun is 15 degrees below the horizon after sunset.
 This method is popular in North America.

-Umm Al-Qura (Saudi Arabia): They use an 18-degree angle for their Saudi Arabia frequently uses this method to create daily prayer schedules that remain relatively consistent.audi Arabia.
+Umm Al-Qura (Saudi Arabia): They use an 18-degree angle for their Saudi Arabia frequently uses this method to create daily practices.
+Saudi Arabia, which remains relatively consistent.

 These differences might seem small, but they can matter depending on where you live—like in areas with really long or short days.
-Most people don’t need to figure this out themthose detailses, though.
+Figure out those details, though.
 They just follow the prayer times set by their local mosque or community, which picks one of these methods to use.

 The Understanding of Salah Prayer (Salat)